lib-static/lib-static.github.io/_tools/ohd.md

 - title: Interactive SVG-based/color-coded transcript visualization
   url: https://github.com/uidaholib/oral-history-as-data/blob/master/_includes/js/visualization-js.html; https://github.com/uidaholib/oral-history-as-data/blob/master/_layouts/visualization.html # link to where people can view the piece of code, preferabbly in a GitHub repo
   description: Liquid based SVG layout and interactive javascript features combine to build the color-coded horizontal bars that allow users to investigate transcripts via coded subjects. # brief description of the piece of code and how it's used.
+  page: https://uidaholib.github.io/oral-history-as-data/visualizations.html # url of page where this code works
 - title: Searchable/Filterable Transcript
   url: https://github.com/uidaholib/oral-history-as-data/blob/master/_includes/js/transcript-js.html; https://github.com/uidaholib/oral-history-as-data/blob/master/_layouts/transcript.html # link to where people can view the piece of code, preferabbly in a GitHub repo
-  description: Liquid based layout using transcript CSVs and interactive javascript features for creating the search- and filter-able transcripts, using URL parameters and Liquid # brief description of the piece of code and how it's used.
+  description: Liquid based layout using transcript CSVs and interactive javascript features for creating the search- and filter-able transcripts, using URL parameters and Liquid.
+Paremeters enable linked sharing.  # brief description of the piece of code and how it's used.
+  page: https://uidaholib.github.io/oral-history-as-data/transcripts/gluck.html?filter=career # url of page where this code works
 ---

 ### Context